VeronicaNava/RamanMP/README.md

 ## Citation
 To use the package cite:
 Nava V., Frezzotti M. L., Leoni B. (2021).
   Raman spectroscopy for the analysis of microplastics in aquatic systems.
-Submitted.
+Applied Spectroscopy, 75(11), 1341-1357.

 To use the Raman spectra database cite:
-Nava V., Frezzotti M. L., Leoni B. (2019).
+Nava V., Frezzotti M. L., Leoni B. (2021).
   Raman spectroscopy for the analysis of microplastics in aquatic systems.
-Submitted.
+Applied Spectroscopy, 75(11), 1341-1357.
 Fremout W., Saverwyns S. (2012).
   Identification of synthetic organic pigments: the role of a comprehensive digital Raman spectral library, Journal of Raman Spectroscopy, 43(11): 1536-1544. https://doi.org/10.1002/jrs.4054.